 A lot of your job as a plumber will involve measuring and cutting shapes and pipes.
 That’s going to be a whole lot easier if you’re quick with numbers and calculations, and have sharp problem-solving skills.

 It’s the way of the world – technology runs our lives.
 And if you aren’t up to speed, your job is going to suffer.
 Being familiar with tech will enable you to use systems like Tradify, which will ultimately help run your trade business better.
 There are also handy apps for plumbers which can help make the daily grind easier.
 Get comfortable using technology and watch your career grow.

 5. Keep your online profile updated

 If you run a trade business, you must pay attention to your online presence.
-These days, finding a local product or service only requires a quick search for your Instagram profile or website, or your details in a small business directory in the UK, Australia or New Zealand.
+These days, finding a local product or service only requires a quick search for your Facebook or Instagram profile or website.
 Make sure all your digital channels are up to date – that way, when prospective clients find you, they can get in touch straight away.

 As a plumber, you’ll be analysing drawings regularly.
-You’ll need to know how to interpret information – like instructions, plans and designs.
+Understanding how to interpret instructions, plans, and designs correctly will keep you in the know.
 Look into local courses or chat to a draughtsman to get a quick 101.